 - Check which inputs you have installed with

 im-config -l.
-Remove everything except for uim and xim (optional, but recommended)
+Keep only uim and xim (optional, but recommended); remove the rest with

-- On System Config, Keyboard, select "US, intl with dead keys"
+- System Config, Regional Settings, select "US, intl with dead keys"

 Add the following lines to /etc/environment: